delreyir/jury-pool-genlayer/README.md

 ## How It Works

-1. **Connect your wallet** (MetaMask, Rabby, or any EVM wallet — no Snap required)
+1. **Connect your wallet** (MetaMask, Rabby, or any EVM wallet)
-2. **File a case** — title, complaint (which charter rule was broken), evidence, the defendant's address, and a filing fee.
+2. **File a case** title, complaint (which charter rule was broken), evidence, the defendant's address, and a filing fee.
 3. **Defendant responds** with a defense and their own evidence.
-4. **Request the AI ruling** — validators read the charter + both sides and deliver a verdict (who wins, whether a violation occurred, reasoning, and a recommended remedy).
+4. **Request the AI ruling** validators read the charter + both sides and deliver a verdict (who wins, whether a violation occurred, reasoning, and a recommended remedy).
 The filing fee goes to the winning party.

 The DAO's governing **charter** is stored on-chain and shown at the top of the court.